 A major problem with the Germans' airborne procedures was that most of the men’s individual weapons were dropped in canisters instead of with the men as they jumped.
 This contrasted strongly with the procedure in most other nations' somewhat later airborne forces, which routinely jumped with personal weapons strapped to the jumper.
 While this German practice facilitated exit from the aircraft and prevented loss and damage to the personal weapons, it left the paratroopers armed only with their sidearms and fighting knives in the critical few minutes after landing.
 The poor design of the standard German parachute compounded the problem: the parachute harness had only a single riser connecting the man to his canopy, and thus the parachute could not be steered.
 Soldiers therefore could not direct themselves toward their weapons canisters during descent.
 Even the 25% of the paratroopers armed with sub-machine guns as they jumped were at a distinct disadvantage given this type of weapon’s limited range.
 Many Fallschirmjäger were killed or wounded while attempting to reach their units' weapons canisters.

-On the other side, the Allies’ only anti-aircraft defences comprised a mere one light anti-aircraft battery with 20-mm cannon, and even this single battery was divided between the two airfields.
+On the other side, the Allies' only anti-aircraft defences comprised just one light anti-aircraft battery with 20-mm cannon, and even this single battery was divided between the two airfields.
 The guns were carefully concealed, often in nearby olive groves, and some were ordered to hold their fire during the initial assault so that they would not immediately reveal themselves to German fighters and dive-bombers.